damianhakert/damianhakert.github.io/source/githost-faq/index.html.md

 Custom changes such as increasing the number of Unicorn workers or setting up an SMTP server for email must be done by a GitLab Service Engineer.
 Customers can request this by contacting GitHost Support.
-Self service for custom changes is in development.

 ### What connections does GitHost support?